 c. set aside the decision or

-d. set aside the decision and make a decision in substitution of the decision which is set aside.
+d. set aside the decision and make a decision in substitute of the decision in which is set aside.

 a. that doing so will help make the bankrupt discharge a duty that the bankrupt has not discharged